 In the English learning area boys undertake learning activities which involve the collection, comprehension and presentation of information or ideas presented in numerical, graphic or visual form.
 They study a wide range of texts which provide them with the opportunity to analyse and interpret information and develop the language skills which enable them to comprehend and present information and the critical understanding of language needed to evaluate it.

-The study of English provides boys with the understandings of language and language skills necessary to understand their social, cultural and historical contexts and the language skills needed to participate actively in life in Australia.
+The study of English provides boys with the understanding of language and language skills necessary to understand their social, cultural and historical contexts, and the language skills needed to participate actively in life in Australia.

 Boys understand the importance of considering the artistic, cultural and intellectual work of others when they experience a wide range of texts.
 English provides boys with the skills to be able to engage in creative uses of language.

-In English boys participate in a range of leaning and language contexts, including individual, small group and whole class activities.
-They reflect on their participation, evaluating their own and other boys contributions understandings and progress.
+In English boys participate in a range of learning and language contexts, including individual, small group and whole class activities.
+They reflect on their participation, evaluating their own and other boys’ contributions, understandings and progress.

 Teaching programs take account of these factors by providing boys with the opportunity to explore and build on specific areas of interest, while still achieving the outcomes deemed appropriate for all students.

 Oral activities continue to play an important role.
 Group oral work involves boys in the construction of more complex texts; for example drama, audiotape and videotape productions.
 Boys are encouraged to experiment with taking on different roles, persona and voices in their oral work.
 Boys are introduced to the conventions of, and involvement in, more formal and extended oral presentations such as debates, speeches and seminar presentations.
 They are introduced to the notion of shaping oral language for different purposes and audiences.